 Farmer & Agribusiness Consultant

-He operates a family dairy farm with two sons in Waterford County, and serves on the board of Gorta-Self Help Africa.
+He operates a family dairy farm with his two sons in Waterford County, Ireland.

 Susan A Davis

 Susan Davis International

 A lifelong advocate for social entrepreneurship, democracy building and leadership development for women, she is the Chair of the Board of Vital Voices Global Partnership, the NGO that trains and empowers emerging women leaders in 125 countries.
 She was the first International President of the International Women’s Forum, the global leadership organization now representing more than 3000 women of achievement.

 Ms. Davis chaired the landmark U.S. Ireland Business Summit which created the groundbreaking U.S.- Ireland R&D Partnership; and has been recognized for her leadership in Ireland and Northern Ireland by Irish America Magazine (“Top 100 Irish Americans and 75 Most Influential Irish American Women”) and The Flax Trust “For Service to Northern Ireland”.
 She is Board Chair of The Irish Breakfast Club; Board Chair for Razia’s Ray of Hope Foundation, member of University College Dublin Graduate School of Business Board; Co-Chair of the Washington Ireland Program Trustees Council, and a board member of Medical Missions for Children; St. Judes Hospital’s Professional Board and the US-Panama Business Council.